-This is a Phase 2, multicenter, multinational, dose-ranging, double-blind, randomized, parallel-arm, placebocontrolled study to evaluate the effect of 3 dose levels of MEDI9929 on the AER in adult subjects with inadequately controlled, severe asthma.
+This is a Phase 2, multicenter, multinational, dose-ranging, double-blind, randomized, parallel-arm, placebo-controlled study to evaluate the effect of 3 dose levels of MEDI9929 on the AER in adult subjects with inadequately controlled, severe asthma.
 Approximately 110 study centers will participate in the study.
-Subjects will have a history of at least 2 exacerbations in the past year on background asthma therapy of medium- or high-dose inhaled corticosteroids (ICS) and long-acting $\beta$ 2 agonist (LABA), with or without additional asthma controller medications (leukotriene receptor antagonists [LTRA], long-acting anti-muscarinics [LAMA], cromones, and theophylline and/or maintenance oral corticosteroids [OCS]) from screening through the safety follow-up period at Week 64.
+Subjects will have a history of at least 2 exacerbations or at least 1 severe asthma exacerbation resulting in hospitalization (admission to the hospital for at least 24 hours) in the past year on background asthma therapy of medium- or high-dose inhaled corticosteroids (ICS) and long-acting $\beta 2$ agonist (LABA), with or without additional asthma controller medications (leukotriene receptor antagonists [LTRA], long-acting anti-muscarinics [LAMA], cromones, and theophylline and/or maintenance oral corticosteroids [OCS]) from screening through the safety follow-up period at Week 64.
 The cost of the ICS and LABA treatment will be reimbursed to the sites by the sponsor for the duration of study participation, where applicable.